-"Errors are opportunity to improvement".
+"Errors are an opportunity to improve".
 In any task or system, errors occur.
 Excel is no exception.
 While trying to do something with a formula, you will encounter various types of excel errors.
 These errors can make your formula/dashboard/reports absolute waste.
 And if you don't know why a specific type of error has occurred, you may have to spend hours to resolve them.

 While working on excel, I have encountered many excel errors.
 With some struggle and google searches, I worked around those errors.
-In this article, I will explain some common and annoying excel errors that occurs in Excel.
+In this article, I will explain some common and annoying excel errors that occur in Excel.
 We will discuss why these errors occur and how to solve them.

 What are Excel Formula Errors

 Logical errors are not caught by Excel and they are most difficult to fix.
-Inconsistency in data, wrong data entry, human errors etc. are common reason behind these errors.
+Inconsistency in data, wrong data entry, human errors etc. are a common reasons behind these errors.
 They can be fixed too but they take time and effort.
 It is better to prepare your data perfectly before doing operation on them.